CFICOT/CFICOT/README.md

 several benchmarks finally validate the effectiveness of the method, using a multiple instruction skip faults model.

+## Summary:
+- COMPILATION.sh build the examples for Arm Cortex® M3
+- CFI protection and protected/unprotected code from Examples are provided
+- Fault injection simulation tools are not provided

 For demonstrating the method, we are including few code examples :
 - switch (Figures 1-5)
 - FCall (Figure 6)